NAPLAN Marking FAQ Page

 Q: Since the completion of the NAPLAN Online Writing course does not guarantee me a position for marking, can I complete the course after I have received confirmation of employment for NAPLAN marking?

-Q: Will it be advisable for me to complete the NAPLAN Writing course prior to receiving a job offer?
+Q: Will it be advisable for me to complete the NAPLAN Online Writing course prior to receiving a job offer?

 A: In order to be eligible for NAPLAN marking as a new marker, you MUST have successfully passed the screening process AND completed the NAPLAN Writing Course prior to attending training.
 Completion of the NAPLAN Writing course prior to completion of the screening process will not guarantee you a position in NAPLAN marking.
+The NAPLAN Writing Course must be completed by 28 Feb 2025.

-A: If you are a previous NAPLAN marker, you will NOT be required to complete the NAPLAN Writing Course.
-However, you are more than welcome to access the NAPLAN Writing Courses as a refresher to your previous NAPLAN Writing training.
+A: If you are a previous NAPLAN marker, you will NOT be required to complete the NAPLAN Online Writing Course.
+However, you are more than welcome to access the NAPLAN Online Writing Courses as a refresher to your previous NAPLAN Writing training.

 Q: When will I find out if my application has been successful?